quency-ai/.github/_posts/2023-01-22-functional_contributors.markdown

 This is a winded essay that looks into the problems associated with current developer-security priorities.

 Shifting left of security, in order to close the accountability gap, and look towards prevention in addition to vulnerability scanning - requires new levels of due diligence in the developer decision making process.
-There tools available to assist in that due diligence, simplifying the data discovery and analysis required to gain quick insights.
+There tools available to assist in that due diligence, simplifying the data discovery and analysis required to gain quick insights about the quality and security of open source software (OSS) repositories

 ## Software Engineering has a Problem
 All software builds on software.
 Sounds obscure and abstract...well, because it is.
 I'll go ahead and take the position that Open Source software (OSS) is generally and ubiquitously foundational - at the OS, application, language, library, framework levels.